temi42/temi42/README.md

 ---

 ## What i’m working on
-currently focused on building more human-centered, data-driven projects — using computing to better understand how people interact with systems, environments, and decisions.
+Currently focused on building more human-centered, data-driven projects — using computing to better understand how people interact with systems, environments, and decisions.

 ---